marjanmo/xsection/docs/creation-methods.rst

 LINES
 -----

-This creation option requires an existing Line shapefile which previously (possibly manually) generated cross section locations.
+This creation option requires an existing Line Shapefile with possibly manually created cross section locations.
 This option gives you more freedom and accuracy in catching the hydraulic situation of the terrain, compared to "auto" cration method.
 You can use QGIS to carefully place every single cross section at the exact location that you find important for the performance of your model, as well enables you to avoid cris-crossing of the profiles.
 Profile names will be automatically generated.
+Mind the "only one river at one point" rule!

 .. _measurements: